a-One-Fan/tortoise-tts-fast-oneapi/README.md

 This is a fork of the fast Tortoise (https://github.com/152334H/tortoise-tts-fast) aiming to introduce Intel OneAPI support for usage with the new Intel GPUs.

+I suggest you check out https://git.ecker.tech/a-One-Fan/ai-voice-cloning-oneapi (or the non-oneAPI one) which is an even better version, with gradio and the ability to train among other stuff.

 # Currently, the install instructions aren't working entirely correctly.

 # Installation instructions